-This TSI is applicable to the subsystem 'rolling stock - freight wagons' within the scope set out in its Sections 1.1, 1.2 and 2.1, which are placed in service after the date of application of this TSI.
+(1) This TSI is applicable to the subsystem 'rolling stock - freight wagons' within the scope set out in its Sections 1.1, 1.2 and 2.1, which are placed on the market after the date of application of this TSI, except where point 7.1.1 'Application to ongoing projects' applies.

-This TSI is also applicable on a voluntary basis to:
+(2) This TSI is also applicable on a voluntary basis to:

-- units referred to in section 2.1 point (a) in transport (running) configuration, in case they correspond to a 'unit' as defined in this TSI, and - units as defined in section 2.1 point (c), in case they are in empty configuration.
+- units referred to in section 2.1 point (a) in running mode, in case they correspond to a 'unit' as defined in this TSI, and - units as defined in section 2.1 point (c), in case they are in empty configuration.